Tsitsipas Title Defence Ended By Fritz In Monte Carlo - UrduPoint

 World number nine Rune controlled the first ever meeting between the two, breaking once in the first set and twice in the second.

-The 19-year-old, who reached the French Open quarter-finals last year, is hunting his first title of the season and will next play the winner of the match between Musetti and Jannik Sinner later on Friday.
+The 19-year-old, who reached the French Open quarter-finals last year, is hunting his first title of the season and will next play Jannik Sinner.

+"He played good.
+He's a great player on clay.
+I feel like that's the surface that suits him the best," Medvedev said of Rune.

+Sinner cruised to a 6-2, 6-2 victory over fellow Italian youngster Musetti who failed to back up his brilliant performance against Djokovic.

 The fifth seed won six straight games after being broken in the opening game and clinched victory in a tense second-set tie-break.